 When to refer someone with low back pain/sciatica

-- If pain or disability remains problematic for more than a week or two:
+- If pain or functional impairment persists for more than 1-2 weeks:

 Prolapsed intervertebral disc